Bharat Heavy Electricals Ltd logo

 Which sector does Bharat Heavy Electricals Ltd belong to?

-Bharat Heavy Electricals Ltd operates in the Industrials sector within the Electrical Equipment industry.
+Bharat Heavy Electricals Ltd operates in the Capital Goods sector within the Electrical Equipment industry.
 Sector classification helps investors compare companies affected by similar economic conditions and regulatory changes.

 What is the market capitalisation of Bharat Heavy Electricals Ltd?